thunderbird/webext-experiments/README.md

 maintain.

 We are not doing this to limit creativity, but to ensure Thunderbird can thrive and add-ons are resilient to changes in Thunderbird and the Mozilla Platform.
-If you had a lot of trouble making your add-on compatible to Thunderbird 60, imagine it would just stay compatible despite far-reaching internal changes.
+The goal is to keep WebExtension compatible with future versions of Thunderbird despite far-reaching internal changes.